microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/manageddevice-bulksetcloudpcreviewstatus.md

 ---
 title: "managedDevice: bulkSetCloudPcReviewStatus"
-description: "Perform bulk setting Cloud PC review status for a set of Cloud PC devices with their Intune managed device IDs."
+description: "Set the review status of multiple Cloud PC devices with a single request that includes the IDs of Intune managed devices."
 author: "yayang3"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"